-The absence of governmental regulations for PAHs in animal feeds allows us to question if selecting the 16 EPA-PAH compounds is the best choice for monitoring PAHs on biochar.
+It is at least questionable, if selecting the 16 EPA-PAH compounds is the best choice for monitoring PAHs on biochar.
 Using a limit value for the simple sum of those 16 PAHs attributes equal importance to each of the individual substances in the interpretation of the analysis.
-Although all 16 PAHs are among EPA's priority environmental pollutants, this list can be divided into eight PAHs with insufficient or no evidence of carcinogenicity and eight carcinogenic PAHs 1 .
-Therefore, the latter compounds should be given special attention [33] and, consequently, the EBC defines limit values for $\Sigma 8$ EFSA PAHs as follows.
+Although all 16 PAHs are among EPA's priority environmental pollutants, this list can be divided into eight PAHs with insufficient or no evidence of carcinogenicity and eight carcinogenic PAHs.
+The latter compounds 'should be given special attention [33] and, consequently, the EBC defines limit values for $\Sigma$ 8 EFSA PAHs as follows.

-In 936 biochar analyses using the EBC-accredited methods, we found that the eight non-cancerogenic PAHs accounted for more than 80% of all analysed PAHs.
+In 936 biochar analyses using the EBC-accredited methods, we found that the eight noncancerogenic PAHs accounted for more than 80% of all analysed PAHs.
 Given the high number of analyses this can be considered a common distribution of PAHs adsorbed by biochar in common pyrolysis and gasification technologies [16].
-The current Σ 16 EPA-PAH limit values for biochar are thus based on the assumption that this is the general distribution of the individual PAH compounds.
-It is, however, technically possible to reduce the content of smaller (non-cancerogenic) PAHs in post-pyrolytic treatments whereas the more complex (cancerogenic) PAHs remain in the biochar because of the higher affinity of biochar for higher molecular weight-PAHs.
-Hence, the 4 mg Σ 16 EPA PAHs kg-1 of such a biochar could mainly consist of cancerogenic substances like Benzo[a]pyrene (BaP).
-Such high contents of cancerogenic substances would pose a considerable health risk when applied to feed and soil.
-To avoid such risks due to potential post-pyrolytic treatment of highly PAH-contaminated biochars, the EBC introduced in 2022 a new limit value for the eight cancerogenic compounds that are included in the 16 EPA PAHs (see footnote).
+The current $\Sigma$ 16 EPA-PAH limit values for biochar are thus based on the assumption that this is the general distribution of the individual PAH compounds.
+It is, however, technically possible to reduce the content of smaller (noncancerogenic) PAHs in post-pyrolytic treatments whereas the more complex (cancerogenic) PAHs remain in the biochar because of the higher affinity of biochar for higher molecular weight-PAHs.

-1 The eight cancerogenic compounds within 16 EPA PAH = 8 EFSA PAH are Benzo[a]pyrene, Benzo[a]anthracene, Chrysene, Benzo[b]fluoranthene, Benzo[k]fluoranthene, Dibenzo[a,h]anthracene, Indeno[1,2,3-cd]pyrene, Benzo[ghi]perylene
+&lt;sup>1 The eight cancerogenic compounds within 16 EPA PAH = 8 EFSA PAH are Benzo[a]pyrene, Benzo[a]anthracene, Chrysene, Benzo[b]fluoranthene, Benzo[k]fluoranthene, Dibenzo[a,h]anthracene, Indeno[1,2,3-cd]pyrene, Benzo[ghi]perylene